Intermodalics/pickit-docs/docs/documentation/detection/bags/how-to-use-pickit-bags.rst

 In the **Detection** page, section **Bag pattern**, specify the pattern in which the bags are disposed on the pallet.

-The Pickit Bags engines supports five patterns: 3-bag, 4-bag (crossing and parallel), 5-bag and 8-bag patterns.
+The Pickit Bags engine supports five patterns: 3-bag, 4-bag (crossing and parallel), 5-bag and 8-bag patterns.
 Examples of pallets for each supported bag pattern are shown below.

 .. image:: /assets/images/Documentation/bags_supported_patterns.png